Govind-techie/LeetCode/README.md

   The solution uses hash sets to efficiently compute the unique differences between the arrays.
   Time complexity is **O(n + m)**, where n and m are the lengths of the two arrays.*

+- **Problem 1971: Find if Path Exists in Graph**
+  *Given an undirected graph with n nodes and a list of edges, determine if there is a valid path between two given nodes (source and destination).
+  The solution builds an adjacency list and uses Depth-First Search (DFS) or Breadth-First Search (BFS) to check if the destination node is reachable from the source node.
+  Time complexity is **O(V + E)**, where V is the number of vertices and E is the number of edges.*

 ---

 ### 🔥 Medium Problems